aws-neuron/aws-neuron-sdk/general/arch/model-architecture-fit.rst

 ^^^^^^^^

 - **Architecture Fit** - Sequence-to-sequence models are a good fit for Trainium.
-- **Neuron Support** - Sequence-to-sequence models are not supported on Trainium as of the latest Neuron release, please track :ref:`Neuron Roadmap <neuron_roadmap>` for details.
+- **Neuron Support** - Sequence-to-sequence models are not supported on Trainium as of the latest Neuron release, please track the :ref:`Neuron Roadmap <neuron_roadmap>` for details.

 Inferentia
 ^^^^^^^^^^